ZeroBrane Studio

-ZeroBrane Studio is a lightweight open-source Lua IDE with code completion, syntax highlighting, code analyzer, live coding, and debugging support for Lua 5.1, Lua 5.2, Lua 5.3, LuaJIT, and other Lua engines.
+ZeroBrane Studio is a lightweight open-source Lua IDE with code completion, syntax highlighting, code analyzer, live coding, and debugging support for Lua 5.1, Lua 5.2, Lua 5.3, Lua 5.4, LuaJIT, and other Lua engines.

 ZeroBrane Studio is a cross-platform application written in Lua that runs on Windows (Windows XP+), Linux, and macOS (10.9+) operating systems.
 It uses the wxWidgets toolkit and the Scintilla component for file editing.

 History

 ZeroBrane Studio was created by Paul Kulchenko in September 2011 as a way to allow inexperienced users to run and debug Lua applications, initially targeting Lua applications running on mobile devices.

 It was based on open-source Estrela Editor for Luxinia, an open-source 3D graphics engine.
 Estrela Editor was developed starting from August 2008 based on one of the sample applications included with wxLua wrapper around wxWidgets.

 The first public version of ZeroBrane Studio was released in January 2012.
 During the first year of the project, the development of Estrela and ZeroBrane Studio continued in parallel and in October 2012 Estrela Editor project was fully merged into ZeroBrane Studio project.